Insprill/buildtools-assistant/README.md

 <h1 align="center">BuildTools Assistant</h1>
 <p align="center">
-  A cross-platform CLI tool to make running Spigot's BuildTools easier.
+  A cross-platform CLI tool to easily run Spigot's BuildTools for one or more versions simultaneously, without the Java version mess.
   <br />
   <br />
   <a href="https://github.com/Insprill/buildtools-assistant/issues">Report Bugs</a>